animatlabs/animatlabs.github.io/_posts/2023-01-27-data-protection-apis.md

 ## Implementations

 Here, let's set up a small sample console app and see how it basically works!
-But before that let's install and NuGet Package `Microsoft.AspNetCore.DataProtection` and does the following:
+But before that let's install and NuGet Package `Microsoft.AspNetCore.DataProtection` and do the following:

 ```c#
 using Microsoft.AspNetCore.DataProtection;